gyulalaszlo/qnject/client/README.md

     body params:
       tds_file - <tds file>
       tde_file - <tde file>
-  The tde and tds should be sent as file parameter
+  The tde and tds should be sent as file
 ```

 All the service returns a json information about the generated file, like: